edbennett/high-performance-python/_episodes/02-design-constraints.md

 with the execution of a vectorised loop:
 ![An illustration of a vectorised loop](../fig/vector.svg)

-The vectorised loop can be up to N times faster, where N is the number of elements that fit into the processor's vector units.
+The vectorised loop can be up to $N$ times faster, where $N$ is the number of elements that fit into the processor's vector units.

 Plain Python loops cannot be vectorised, since elements of a list aren't